Top 5 This Week

 Is Belfast the UK’s most affordable major city?

-Yes — Belfast is consistently the most affordable major UK city for housing.
-A 1-bedroom apartment in Belfast city centre costs £100,000–£160,000 to buy and rents for £700–£1,000/month; a 2-bedroom terraced house in south Belfast’s popular areas (Stranmillis, Malone) sells for £180,000–£280,000; family homes in the sought-after areas (Hollywood, south Belfast, north Down coast) run £250,000–£450,000.
-These prices are approximately 60% of Edinburgh’s equivalent, 40% of Bristol’s, and 25% of central London’s — making Belfast the UK’s most dramatic value proposition for professionals who can access its employment market.
+Yes — Belfast is consistently the most affordable major UK city for housing, with the average home selling for around £181,000 in early 2026, roughly a third below the UK average of about £268,000.
+A 1-bedroom flat in the city centre costs £100,000–£160,000 to buy and rents for £700–£1,000/month; a 2-bedroom terrace in south Belfast’s popular areas (Stranmillis, Malone) sells for £180,000–£280,000; family homes in sought-after locations (Holywood, south Belfast, north Down coast) run £250,000–£450,000.
+Note that Belfast is the most affordable major city, but Northern Ireland is not the single cheapest UK region overall — the North East of England and Scotland record lower average house prices.

 What is the north Down coastal commuter belt like?